This module describes the case study method of descriptive research and its uses.

 Critical Instance – These studies are used to examine situations of unique interest or to challenge a universal or generalized belief.
 Such studies are not to create new generalizations.
 Rather, several situations or events may be examined to raise questions or challenge previously held assertions.

 Once the question has been identified and the basic type of case study method has been selected, the researcher will need to begin designing their case study approach.
-In order to obtain a full and detailed picture of the participant or small group, the researcher can use a variety of approaches and methods to collect data.
+To obtain a full and detailed picture of the participant or small group, the researcher can use a variety of approaches and methods to collect data.
 These methods may include interviews, field studies, protocol or transcript analyses, direct participant observations, a review of documents and archived records, and an exploration of artifacts.
 Researchers may choose to use one of these methods to collect data (single method approach) or they may use several methods (multi-modal approach).

 After the researcher has determined the data collection methods and what type of data will be used and recorded in the study, he or she will need to decide upon a strategy for analyzing the data.
 Case study researchers typically interpret their data either holistically or through coding procedures.
-A holistic approach reviews all of the data as a whole and attempts to draw conclusions based on the data in its entirety.
+A holistic approach reviews all the data as a whole and attempts to draw conclusions based on the data in its entirety.
 This is an appropriate approach when the question being studied is more general in nature and the data provides an overview.
 Sometimes, it may be more useful to break the data into smaller pieces.
 This usually involves searching the data to identify and categorize specific actions or characteristics.
 These categories can be assigned a numeric code that allows the data to be analyzed using statistical, quantitative methods.

 Regardless of the type of case study, data collection method or data analysis method, all case studies have advantages and disadvantages.
 The following list discusses the potential benefits and limitations associated with using case study research methods: